apache/pulsar/site2/docs/deploy-bare-metal.md

 > --broker-service-url-tls pulsar+ssl://host1:6651,host2:6651,host3:6651
 > ```

-> If you want to use an existing BookKeeper cluster, you can add `--existing-bk-metadata-service-uri` flag at the mean time like below:
+> If you want to use an existing BookKeeper cluster, you can add the `--existing-bk-metadata-service-uri` flag as follows:
 >
 > ```properties
-> --existing-bk-metadata-service-uri "zk+null://bk1:2181;bk2:2181/ledgers" \
+> --existing-bk-metadata-service-uri "zk+null://zk1:2181;zk2:2181/ledgers" \
 > --web-service-url http://host1:8080,host2:8080,host3:8080 \
 > --web-service-url-tls https://host1:8443,host2:8443,host3:8443 \
 > --broker-service-url pulsar://host1:6650,host2:6650,host3:6650 \
 > --broker-service-url-tls pulsar+ssl://host1:6651,host2:6651,host3:6651
 > ```
-> The metadata service uri of existing BookKeeper cluster can be fetched via `bin/bookkeeper shell whatisinstanceid` command.
-Note that the value need to be enclosed in double quotes since the multi metadata service uri is semicolon separated.
+> You can obtain the metadata service URI of the existing BookKeeper cluster by using the `bin/bookkeeper shell whatisinstanceid` command.
+You must enclose the value in double quotes since the multiple metadata service URIs are separated with semicolons.

 ## Deploy a BookKeeper cluster